GluuFederation/docs-casa-prod/docs/source/index.md

 ## License

-Gluu Casa is made available under a commercial license To obtain a license grant, [contact us](https://gluu.org/contact).
+Gluu Casa is available under the [Apache 2.0 license(./LICENSE)